 I am thankful for us all being back at school together

 Every day may not be good, but there is something good in every day.

-Click on the FORGIVENESS star below to find fun activities based on forgiveness for the family to do together alongside topics to discuss and reflect upon.
+Click on the THANKFULNESS star below to find fun activities based on thankfulness for the family to do together alongside topics to discuss and reflect upon.

 Teaspoon (tsp) Prayers - 27th February 2020

 Teaspoon prayers contain a thank you, a sorry and a please in them.
 In class based worship, the children wrote their own teaspoon prayers.
 Here are some from Unit 2: